-RoboBots is a high school combat robotics competition that allows high schools to partner with industry mentors to build a 15lb combat robot.
+RoboBots is high school combat robotics competition that allows high schools to partner with an industry mentor to build a 15 lb combat robot.
+JuniorBots is the middle school program and students build a 3 lb robot.

 This educational and workforce initiative was started by the AWT Foundation.
 The AWT Foundation promotes rewarding manufacturing careers for the long-term sustainability of manufacturing.